AnthonyCxx/Notes-and-Writeups/C#/ControlFlow/Loops.md

 ## Do...While Statement
-The _do...while_ loop acts similarly to a while loop, repeating until the given condition is false; however, unlike a normal _while_ loop, a _do...while_ loop will always execute at least once.
+The _do...while_ loop acts similarly to a while loop, repeating until the given condition is false; however, unlike a normal _while_ loop, a _do...while_ loop will always execute at least once. _Do...while_ loops are exceptionally useful for validating user input.

 ### Format
 ```C#